Skip to content

 Program Overview

-Explore the A-State Online B.S. with PR and Advertising Certificate Program
+Explore the A-State online B.S. with PR and advertising certificate program

 Flexible online coursework gives you the opportunity to develop a sales presentation and examine the structure of the advertising industry.
 Emphasize advertising sales and the methodical use of digital and social media while learning to identify, create and implement consistent, cohesive messaging.
-As you graduate with a B.S. degree and a certificate in PR and advertising, you also will earn Hubspot certification in content marketing, making you an even more desirable candidate in the job market.

 Strong communication skills are necessary for virtually any project or industry, and this program helps you take those talents even further with a focus on crisis communication.
 You will explore how and when to implement public relations strategies in order to motivate, persuade and shape how audiences and consumers interact with your organization or client.